chimalsky/DIS-2019-Website/content/travel.md

 The Hyatt Regency is located right on the waterfront in Mission Bay, a beautiful area with lots to do and explore.
 The hotel features views of the Pacific Ocean, Mission Beach, and the downtown San Diego skyline.

 Attendees will be guaranteed a rate of $249/night + tax for standard run of house ([click here to book with the conference rate](https://www.hyatt.com/en-US/group-booking/SANIS/G-ACME)).
-Attendees with valid student ID may book a room in the Bay Building at the discounted rate of $209/night + tax.
+Attendees with valid student ID may book a room in the Bay Building at the discounted rate of $209/night + tax [click here to book with the student rate](https://www.hyatt.com/en-US/group-booking/SANIS/G-ACME/BAYRMS).
 Early booking is encouraged.

-All rooms include free Wifi and access to the pools, games, and other activities.
-Attendees may add the [Resort Services Program](https://missionbay.regency.hyatt.com/en/hotel/our-hotel/resort-fee-policy.html) for $15 per day per room ($32 value).
-This includes amenities such as complimentary kayak and paddleboard rentals, beach equipment, and and outdoor recreation games.
+A discounted [resort fee](https://missionbay.regency.hyatt.com/en/hotel/our-hotel/resort-fee-policy.html) of $15 per room, per night will be applied to your stay.
+This rate covers 24-hour access to the Fitness Center and standard guest room internet.

 </br>
-Registration is available [here](https://www.hyatt.com/en-US/group-booking/SANIS/G-ACME) </br>
+__Registration is available [here](https://www.hyatt.com/en-US/group-booking/SANIS/G-ACME)__ </br>
 </br>

 There are two other hotels within walking distance from the Hyatt: